This page collects peer-reviewed journal papers related to the algorithms implemented in Quinoa. The papers are grouped by executables.

 - A. Pandare, J. Waltz, J. Bakosi, A reconstructed discontinuous Galerkin method for multi‐material hydrodynamics with sharp interfaces, International Journal for Numerical Methods in Fluids, 2020: 1–25.

-This paper describes a discontinuous Galerkin method for multi-material flows in 1D, whose 3D version is currently being implemented in Quinoa.
+This paper describes a discontinuous Galerkin method for multi-material flows in 1D, whose 3D version is implemented in Quinoa's Inciter under the

 - J. Waltz, N.R.
 Morgan, T.R.
 Canfield, M.R.J.
 Charest, L.D.
 Risinger, J.G.
 Wohlbier, A three-dimensional finite element arbitrary Lagrangian–Eulerian method for shock hydrodynamics on unstructured grids, Computers & Fluids, 92: 172-187, 2014.